Should we be scared our jobs are going to be replaced by AI?

 Capacity is already handling tasks that myself and other team members would typically be responsible for.

-- If a co-worker wants to know when my boss (our CEO) is free next, they can just ask the Capacity bot.
+- If a co-worker wants to know when my executive (our CEO) is free next, they can just ask the Capacity bot.

-- If my boss needs someone to remind him to head to his next meeting, Capacity can do that.
+- If my executive needs someone to remind him to head to his next meeting, Capacity can do that.

 - If I can’t find the Product Roadmap document in my cloud drive, Capacity can.